greg-657/Gregs-BSEPortfolio/index.md

 ```
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6ioimKLn2jI?si=vSGMq1GlVQYV36qd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This video is showcasing my starter project.
+This video showcases my starter project.
 It is comprised of 3 sliders, with each of them controlling how much of a certain color there is.
 One controls red, one blue, and one green.
 Each one is connected to an LED of that corresponding color, and depending on how high you push the slider, the light will output at that strength.
 This can be used to create some color combinations.
   Sliding up both the red and blue creates magenta, the blue and green create cyan, and the green and red create yellow.
 Sliding all the sliders creates white.
   I chose this project because it seemed fun and didn't seem too easy or too challenging.
 I faced 2 main challenges while doing this project.
 First, I was using too much solder on each of the joints.
 However, by using some tips and advice from my instructors, I was able to start using an accurate amount of solder.
 The second challenge was when I tested it the first time, the light wouldn't work.
 After talking with my instructors, I learned it was because some of the joints weren't soldered, and they all needed to be soldered.
-These challenges helped me improve my soldering skills as I overcame them.
+These challenges helped me improve my soldering skills as I overcame them, and allowed me to learn the skills I needed